Montyro/SimpleGW2DiscordBot/readme.md

 # Simple Guild Wars 2 Discord Bot

+A discord bot that can send alerts to users whenever a world event is starting, via discord channel.
+Developed as a project to learn javascript.
+Not maintained anymore.

 ## What it can do:

 **Send a message when a relevant event starts, if alerts are turned on.**